 - Assign the roles and responsibilities for each of the CC team members.

 - Link crisis communications within and outside of the organization.

 - Perform risk assessment to identify the possible threats and incident scenarios such as riots, supply chain disruptions and product recalls.

 - Establish the level of crisis.

 - Understand media handling principles.

-- None but if participant would like to apply for the Crisis Communications Certified Specialist (CCCS) certification; participant would need to have at least 2 years of Crisis Communications (CC) experience.
+- None but if a participant would like to apply for the Crisis Communications Certified Specialist (CCCS) certification; the participant would need to have at least 2 years of Crisis Communications (CC) experience.